Best Budget Accommodations in Iceland!

 2. Grindavik (near the Blue Lagoon)

-The Blue Lagoon is one of the top destinations in Iceland with good reason: it’s absolutely stunning, & a perfect place to warm up after Iceland’s often brutally cold weather.
-And one of the best budget accommodations in Iceland just happens to be located ten minutes from the Lagoon: in Grindavik.
+The Blue Lagoon is one of the top destinations in Iceland with good reason: it’s absolutely stunning, & a perfect place to warm up after Iceland’s brutally cold weather.
+And one of the best budget accommodations in Iceland just happens to be located 10 minutes from the Lagoon: in Grindavik.

-The Lagafell Guesthouse ($54+) is adorable, charming, & run by a lovely family (we ended up chatting with the delightful owner for over an hour)!
+Lagafell Guesthouse ($54+) is adorable, charming, & run by a lovely family (we ended up chatting with the delightful owner for over an hour)!
 Rooms are serene & white, with colorful accents ~ it feels very peaceful & warm after being out in the cold.
 I stayed here both solo & with friends; they have single, double, & triple rooms.
-On our last night here, we caught the Northern Lights, about five minutes away from the Guesthouse!

-3. Selfoss (near the Golden Circle)
+3. Selfoss (by the Golden Circle)

-The Golden Circle is one of the most popular drives in Iceland ~ & Selfoss is a good place to stay nearby (Reykjavik is over two hours away).
-It’s challenging to find budget accommodations out here, but the Lambastadir Guesthouse ($104+), located just outside of town, is a quaint, cozy option that won’t break the bank.
+The Golden Circle is one of the most popular drives in Iceland ~ & Selfoss is a good place to stay nearby; Reykjavik is over two hours away.
+It’s challenging to find budget accommodations here, but Lambastadir Guesthouse ($104+) is a quaint, cozy option that won’t break the bank.
 It’s located in the countryside ~ meaning you’ll have a better chance of seeing the Northern Lights here than in town (less light pollution)!
-Owners are charming, & there’s a hot tub & sauna to relax in, plus free breakfast & Wi-Fi.
-Selfoss is about four miles away.

 4. Vik (Southern Iceland, by Skogafoss Waterfall)

-5. Akureyri (Northern Iceland, near Godafoss & Detifoss Waterfalls)
+5. Akureyri (Northern Iceland, by Godafoss Waterfall)

-Hotels get a bit cheaper when you head up north, & it has one of my absolute favorite, best budget accommodations in Iceland: the Akureyri Backpacker’s Hostel ($22+).
+Hotels get a bit cheaper when you head north.
+And here you’ll find one of my absolute favorite budget accommodations in Iceland: Akureyri Backpacker’s Hostel ($22+).
 This place is a FIND!!
-It was one of the largest rooms I had in Iceland (a 4-person, female dorm), & I had it to myself for three nights!
-There’s an adorable restaurant & cafe downstairs that’s great to work or hang out in (with great food!).
-Showers are clean & located downstairs, but each floor has its own large bathroom with sinks/toilets.
-All ages were staying at this hostel ~ not just 20-something’s.
+It was the largest room I had in Iceland (in a 4-person, female dorm), & I had it to myself for three nights!
+There’s an adorable restaurant & cafe downstairs that’s great to work or hang out in, with great food!
+Showers are clean & located downstairs, but each floor has its own large bathroom with sinks & toilets.

 This cozy bar & a good pint await you in Northern Iceland, at Akureyri Backpackers Hostel. $22+/night!